Cub Scout Fundraising

 Cub Scout packs are funded in typically in one of two ways.
 The first way is in assessing dues for the year based on an overal pack yearly estimate.
 More commonly, a pack fundraises in some fashion to support the youth in the pack, and typically that is participating in the council Popcorn Sale.
 Some packs choose to do alternative fundraisers like brat frys, poinsettias, carwashes, flags, and even mulch, check with your local pack on their fundraising plans.

-All scout fundraising events are supposed to be authorized by the Boy Scouts of America through the use of a Unit Money-Earning Application at this page.
+All scout fundraising events need to be authorized by the Boy Scouts of America through the use of a Unit Money-Earning Application (fundraiser approval form) at this page.

 To ensure compliance, all unit fund-raisers MUST OBTAIN WRITTEN APPROVAL from the local council NO LESS THAN 14 DAYS before the fund-raising activity.

 Council Popcorn Sale

 Click here for information for the Council run Popcorn Sale.
 Every unit is encouraged to participate in the Fall popcorn sale, a smaller scale Spring sale is run to help scouts get to camp.

 Fundraising Dos and Don'ts (and Best Practices)

 It's best to do a fundraiser that targets people outside your unit.
 A cake auction, for example, would most likely be attended only by Scouting families.
 So, the same families that would be paying the unit expenses are still paying them.
 Fundraising should be an opportunity for other community members to support Scouting if they want.

 When checking out new fund raising options, a lower up-front investment and a larger percentage of profit are two keys to success.
 It's also important to have a product that people need or want but don't often purchase for themselves.